rust-lang/rust/text/0000-trait-alias.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-The syntax `trait TraitAlias as Trait` is not yet stabilized and needs to be discussed.
+The syntax `trait TraitAlias = Trait` is not yet stabilized and needs to be discussed.